 So, you have blueberry plants, but you don’t have blueberries.
 What’s up with that?
-Find out why they are not producing berries.
+Find out why your blueberry plant is not producing fruit.

+Yes!
+Blueberry plants need full sun.
 If not, you will be disappointed.
-Like most plants grown for food, blueberries do best in full sun (at least 6 hours).
+Like most plants grown for food, the light blue berries do best in full sun (at least 6 hours).
 They can take some partial shade, but too much shade will decrease flowering and fruiting.

 Up North, you need high chill varieties.
 A low chill variety growing in a northern climate will likely break dormancy too soon, and its flowers killed by a subsequent freeze.

-Some popular blueberry varieties and their winter chill requirements are:
+Some popular blueberry plant varieties and their winter chill requirements are:

 Bluegold – 700-1000